100% Honest Weight Training, Nutrition, Sportswear & Wellbeing

 Are the Apple AirPods Pro Sweatproof?

-I wore them for about an hour of cardio 3 times in the week and they did get somewhat sweaty, and the performance wasn’t hindered in any way.
+I wore them for about an hour of cardio 3 times in a week and they did get somewhat sweaty, but the performance wasn’t hindered in any way.

 I’ve sweated quite a bit with these and they still function.
 I think you’d get away with it for a while, but I’m not sure they’ll maintain this ability for the long term.

-I think long term, they would be likely to malfunction if you wear them for sweaty cardio sessions on a regular basis.
+I think that in the long term, they would be likely to malfunction if you wear them for sweaty cardio sessions on a regular basis.

 This may sound like a silly question, but many people ask it.
 And the answer is, no. I wore them in the sauna and after ten minutes the sound quality diminished.